Drawing Away Disciples

 You must beware of false doctrines and of those that teach them.
 Do not think that God takes sinful doctrines any less seriously than he does sinful deeds.

-27 December 2019 • 4 minutes read
+By Simon Padbury 27 December 2019 5 minutes read

-•The Lord Jesus Christ himself warns his people to beware: “Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves” (Matthew 7.15).
+The Lord Jesus Christ himself warns his people to beware: “Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves” (Matthew 7.15).

-The apostle Peter writes about the damnable heresies of false prophets and false teachers, and of their swift destruction from the Lord: “But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction” (2 Peter 2.1).
+The apostle Peter writes about the damnable heresies of false prophets and false teachers, and of their swift destruction from the Lord: “But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable1 heresies, even denying the Lord that bought them, and bring upon themselves swift destruction” (2 Peter 2.1).

 The apostle Paul also warned a group of church pastors: “For I know this, that after my departing shall grievous wolves enter in among you, not sparing the flock.
 Also of your own selves shall men arise, speaking perverse things, to draw away disciples after them” (Acts 20.19-20).

-Christians do not receive a complete, comprehensive, error-excluding knowledge of all truth all-at-once when they are born again.
+Christians do not receive a complete, comprehensive, error-excluding knowledge of all truth all at once when they are born again.
 Biblical doctrines are learned, reading after reading, study after study, sermon after sermon, day after day throughout a lifetime.

 Peter understood this: “But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ” (2 Peter 3.18).
 And so did Paul: “For this cause we also, since the day we heard it, do not cease to pray for you, and to desire that ye might be filled with the knowledge of his will in all wisdom and spiritual understanding;…increasing in the knowledge of God” (Colossians 1.9,10).

 Our grasp of Biblical teachings and their logical consequences and connections to each other is built up in our minds, piece by piece.
-Therefore, it is not only possible for true Christians to entertain errors in their thinking for a time, but it is inevitable that we will do so while we have an imperfect understanding of everything.
+Therefore, it is not only possible for true Christians to entertain errors (even damnable heresies) in their thinking for a time, but it is inevitable that we will do so while we have an imperfect understanding of everything.

 Moreover, as these solemn warnings of our Lord and his apostles clearly state, Christians can be confused by false doctrines, and they may struggle with them—and they may even be led astray by them—for a while.
 Furthermore, any deceived Christian can be instrumental in deceiving others (whether we are ordained pastors or not).